DONROB3R7/scm-ninja.github.io/README.md

 # Starter Web Project

-This is a simple website project for showing how to use Git and Github together.
+This is a simple website project for showing how to use Git and GitHub together.

 ## Introduction